Barro/compiler-warnings/README.md

 And you'll get the list of all individual warning flags and their dependencies that are in the requested compiler version.

+To generate filtered lists, you may use `--top-level` and `--unique` switches.

+* `--top-level` switch does not include warnings that are enabled by some other switch in the list.
+* `--unique` lists all warnings without any information what other warnings they enable.
+Diffs on this page are created from these files.

+## Tests

+There are some unit tests testing the low level functionality.
+You may run time with `ninja test` command in `parsers/` directory to verify that unit tests pass.

+## Processing git repositories

+When parser gets a change that affects formatting or other output for multiple files these warning lists need to be recreated.
+There are `process-clang-git.sh` and `process-gcc-git.sh` scripts that take the git repository root as their first parameter and apply all different variants of these commands to create final text files.